got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 also i started noticing earthshine with my naked eye around half an hour after sunset. i wonder if i can notice it earlier during an even smaller crescent phase.

-i went to the pleiades briefly with the 25 just to get a quick picture for the site. i didnt really sit for any time at the eyepiece to observe. but with the photo i saw some reflection, maybe from my phone itself. later i noticed light scratches on the eye lens, which might have come from forcing the cap down while i packed it temporarily. fortunately i got it clean again with my lens cleaning kit.
+i went to the pleiades briefly with the 25 just to get a quick picture. i didnt really sit for any time at the eyepiece to observe. but with the photo i saw some reflection, maybe from my phone itself. later i noticed light scratches on the eye lens, which might have come from forcing the cap down while i packed it temporarily. fortunately i got it clean again with my lens cleaning kit.

 then i went to jupiter. i first compared between the 7 planetary and the 9 kellner with 1.5x barlow. the grs was facing us, and through the 9 i could see it. this time it wasnt a dot like before, i could see an actual red brown blob with some area to it. still very small and very difficult to contrast with against the rest of jupiter. i switched to the 7, and could see more or less the same thing, but it did feel somehow the image was a tad less clear, maybe reduced contrast. still sort of a toss up. with the poor seeing and the intermittent gusts swaying the telescope, the conditions werent right to compare. both eyepieces actually do show the grs, but i definitely need to test in steadier skies to see which shows more detail.